WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Tester-versus-developer-mindset-as-a-personal-and-subjective-account.markdown

 feeling like I am around 50% of what I would normally be in my default testing state.
-As the time committment grows longer - a day or two - or the exercises get more and more distant from writing the code - the feeling creeps above 50% and higher.
+As the time committment grows longer - a day or two - or the exercises get more and more distant from writing the code - the feeling creeps higher than 50%.

+During this time, sometimes I feel urges to get back to changing the product code.
+Sometimes I see a bug and want to fix it immediately instead of execute more tests.
+Sometimes I start to get bored of the testing, and adding the next feature on the list is more attractive.

 Projecting my feelings outward and onto others
 =================================